-The research plan should be divided into two phases, and each phase should be divided into tasks with a detailed description of the work proposed.
-The research plan should build in appropriate interim deliverables that include, at a minimum, a detailed annotated outline of the resources forming the basis of the research, and an interim report at the end of Phase I that describes work done in early tasks and provides an updated work plan for the remaining tasks to be accomplished in Phase II.
-Phase I should reflect approximately 30% to 50% of the overall scope of work and should address the initial and fundamental tasks contributing to the overall study outcome.
+The research plan is divided into two phases, and each phase is divided into tasks with a detailed description of the work proposed.
+The research plan builds in appropriate interim deliverables that include, at a minimum, a detailed annotated outline of the resources forming the basis of the research, and an interim report at the end of Phase I that describes work done in early tasks and provides an updated work plan for the remaining tasks to be accomplished in Phase II.
+Phase I will encompass approximately 30% to 50% of the overall scope of work and will address the initial and fundamental tasks contributing to the overall study outcome.
 The TCRP panel will meet with the research team at the end of Phase I to review and approve the interim report prior to moving on to Phase II.

 Final deliverables will include at a minimum: (1) the products specified above (metrics, tools, strategies); (2) a final report that documents the entire research effort; (3) an executive summary as a stand-alone document that outlines the research findings and recommendations; and (4) a presentation (e.g., a Microsoft® PowerPoint, video, etc.) aimed at decision makers that simply and concisely explains why the application of the final deliverables is helpful and how it will be used.
 Final deliverables will also include a stand-alone technical memorandum entitled, “Implementation of Research Findings and Products.”

 The research plan incorporates appropriate checkpoints with the TCRP project panel including, at a minimum, (1) a kick-off teleconference meeting to be held within 1 month of the contract’s execution date; (2) the face-to-face interim deliverable review meeting to be held at the end of Phase I; and (3) at least two additional web-enabled teleconferences tied to TCRP panel review and approval of any other interim deliverables as deemed appropriate.